maxschmaltz/maxschmaltz/README.md

 ### Fun Facts😎

-* I've been leaving on my own from the age of 15
+* I've been living on my own from the age of 15
 * I gave up Lomonosov MSU to leave for Germany in 2022
 * My best friend and I have found a startup, we're planning to launch till the end of 2023
 * In 2019, I became a prize-winner of All-Russian Olympiade for Russian Language (basically, Linguistics), while I had only 5 month to prepare